Home Contact Waywood Enterprises Blog

 levels of education.
 Teachers are charged with encouraging their

 pupils to 'be creative'.
-If I can join in that process and release
+If I can join in that process & release

-a spark in a child here and there, who knows what the result will be.
+a spark in a child here & there, who knows what the result will be.

 So how do you rate success?

 "If I can start one person on the road to success and greatness (however they perceive that) I will have succeeded.
 If I can help companies retain their most valuable asset, creative people who want the business to succeed I will have succeeded.
-If I prevent one person from becoming frustrated and cynical I will have succeeded.
+If I prevent one person from becoming frustrated & cynical I will have succeeded.
 If I can prevent company assets becoming company liabilities, I will have succeeded.
-And if I can help one teacher to be confident and creative, and inspire their pupils to be creative then I will have succeeded."
+If I can help one teacher to be confident & creative, & enable them to inspire their pupils to be creative then I will have succeeded."

 "Where there is no vision, the people perish."